 entry points aka main.go for the bot and the CLI test toolcommand/

-real command implementing the bot.Command interface
+real commands implementing the bot.Command interface

-If you need a new command, which is not implementable with a "command" command, you have to write go code.
+If you need a new command which is not implementable with a "command" command, you have to write Go code.

-- create a new file within the "commands/" directory or one submodule of it
+- Create a new file within the "commands/" directory or one submodule of it

 - GetMatcher() needs to provide the information which command text is matching our command

-- register the command in command/commands.go
+- Register the command in command/commands.go

-- restart the bot application
+- Restart the bot application

-- it's also recommended to create an integration test for your command
+) - It's also recommended to create an integration test for your command

 There is a handy CLI application which emulates the Slack application...just chat with your local console without any Slack connection!